Skip to content

 OPERATING BUDGET

-the Bureau of Sanitation ($3 million, captured in “Maintenance” below).
+Major expenses for RAP were organized into four categories: City General Fund reimbursements, administration, maintenance, and programming (Figure 105).
+Since FY 2009, RAP has been required to reimburse its staff benefits, utilities, and trash costs back to the City General Fund.
+In FY 2026, RAP allocated $145 million—equivalent to 40% of its total operating budget—toward mandatory reimbursements, including employee benefits ($112 million), utility costs to the Department of Water and Power ($31 million, captured in “Maintenance” below), and refuse collection services through the Bureau of Sanitation ($3 million, captured in “Maintenance” below).
 As costs continue to rise, these required reimbursements place increasing strain on RAP’s financial resources, limiting its capacity to adequately maintain recreation and parks programming without proportional increases to operating revenue.

 RAP is primarily a people-oriented department, with the majority of its budget allocated to personnel costs.
-Out of RAP’s FY 2025 budget (disregarding General Fund reimbursements), $184 million (83%) was dedicated to salaries and the remaining $39 million (17%) was allocated to operating expenses.
+Out of RAP’s FY 2025 budget (less General Fund reimbursements), $184 million (83%) was dedicated to salaries and the remaining $39 million (17%) was allocated to operating expenses.

 In the Mayor’s proposed budget for FY 2026, RAP would not receive any funding from the General Fund and would rely on earned revenue and Charter-mandated appropriation, supplemented by select special funds.